Tensor Network Methods for Extracting CFT Data from Fixed-Point Tensors and Defect Coarse Graining: Conclusion

 Our work has explored the effects of coarse-graining (HOTRG) and local entanglement filtering (GILT) on lattice defects/impurities.
-We have observed that point-like defects become ``smeared'' into ``particle clouds'' after coarse-graining and that the degree of smearing varies depending on the defect's position in the coarse-graining region, particularly when it is located at the corner or edge of the region.
-GILT also exhibits an artificial suppression for edge modes; despite this, we were able to mitigate this and demonstrate that a good-quality two-point function on the plane or torus can still be retrieved if the smearing effect and the edge mode suppression are properly circumvented.
+We have observed that point-like defects become ``smeared'' into ``particle clouds'' after coarse graining and that the degree of smearing varies depending on the position of the defect in the coarse graining region, particularly when it is located at the corner or edge of the region.
+GILT also exhibits artificial suppression for edge modes; despite this, we were able to mitigate this and demonstrate that a good quality two-point function on the plane or torus can still be retrieved if the smearing effect and the edge mode suppression are properly circumvented.

 We now conclude this work by discussing possible future directions.
 The HOTRG and GILT algorithms we used in this do not account for lattice defects when determining truncation and filtering strategies.
 It may be possible to modify these coarse-graining algorithms to be sensitive to lattice defects.
-It is therefore interesting to explore whether this modification leads to more robust coarse-graining on $n$-point functions and whether it can improve the overall quality of fixed-point tensors.
-We also expect that by studying the tensor-space RG flow, oscillation of CDL tensors, and smearing of point-like operators, one can troubleshoot the current limitations of coarse-graining and local entanglement filtering methods, and develop more precise and efficient computational methods for tensor-based RG approaches.
-Furthermore, we note that our methods can be extended to other systems, including quantum spin models, such as the transverse-field Ising model, possibly to 3D classical systems.
+Therefore, it is interesting to explore whether this modification leads to more robust coarse graining in $n$-point functions and whether it can improve the overall quality of fixed-point tensors.
+We also expect that by studying the tensor-space RG flow, oscillation of CDL tensors, and smearing of point-like operators, one can troubleshoot the current limitations of coarse-graining and local entanglement filtering methods and develop more precise and efficient computational methods for tensor-based RG approaches.
+Furthermore, we note that our methods can be extended to other systems, including quantum spin models, such as the transverse-field Ising model, and possibly to 3D classical systems.
 It may also be interesting to study the tensor-based RG flow of extended defect objects, such as defect lines in 2D and defect planes in 3D.
 Finally, it might be useful to investigate the reverse.
-In this paper, we extracted the CFT data from a fixed-point tensor.
-Then, a natural question is, where there exist some prescriptions for constructing a fixed-point tensor from the given CFT data, which might pave a new way of conformal bootstrapping via studying the fixed-points of the tensor renormalization group in the tensor space.
+In this paper, we extract the CFT data from a fixed-point tensor.
+Then, a natural question is where there exist some prescriptions for constructing a fixed-point tensor from the given CFT data, which might pave a new way of conformal bootstrapping via studying the fixed points of the tensor renormalization group in the tensor space.